 Lusaka ~ Thur, 24 Sept 2020

-Finance permanent secretary Mr Mukuli Chikuba has explained that Zambia has maintained contact with all commercial creditors in a bid to reach consensus on how to address the debt as an ongoing process.
+Zambia has since solicited suspension of debt interest payments and government has assured that it will continue to make debt service payments on outstanding Eurobonds if an agreement is not reached, finance permanent secretary Mr Mukuli Chikuba has revealed and explained that Zambia has maintained contact with all commercial creditors in a bid to reach consensus on how to address the debt as an ongoing process.

 “We are just trying to be transparent.
 It is not a default.
 In fact, two days ago, we had interest payments due on the $750 million eurobond and we paid,” Mr Chikuba has said, an explanation that shows the government’s unwavered commitment to its debt payments.

 And like Mrs Okonjo-Iweala has noted, the impact on the economies of the continent will not go away as fast as anybody could think and these countries, including Zambia, may require a little more time to recover economically and otherwise.